-On this page you can find an introduction to the fixed stars, plus links to translations of medieval and Renaissance astrological and magic texts on the fixed stars and examples of actual fixed star talismans.
+On this page you can find an introduction to the fixed stars and constellations, plus links to translations of medieval and Renaissance astrological and magic texts on the fixed stars and examples of actual fixed star and constellation talismans.

-Fixed Stars in Traditional Astrology & Astrological Magic
+Fixed Stars & Constellations in Traditional Astrology & Astrological Magic

 For Renaissance philosophers and astrologers the fixed stars were a key part of the Celestial World, itself the essential link between the Divine World of Ideas and Angels and the Material World.
 Traditionally each of the fixed stars was part of one of the 12 Zodiacal constellations or 36 extra-Zodiacal constellations.
 The fixed stars of the Zodiacal constellations were especially important as they comprised the Signs, an essential component of astrology.

-Each fixed star was considered to have the attributes of one or more planets.
+Each constellation and often individual fixed stars in the constellation were sometimes classified as being similar to one or more planets.
 For example, the fixed star Aldebaran, was considered to be of the nature of Mars.
 Ptolemy Tetrabiblos Bk.
 I, Chapter 9 (Loeb, 1940) page 47.
-Anne Wright has an excellent Fixed Stars Web Site which gives much useful information on the nature of the various fixed stars.
+Anne Wright has an excellent Fixed Star & Constellation Web Site which gives much useful information on the nature of the various fixed stars.

-Each fixed star was part of individual chains comprising the Great Chain of Being.
+Each fixed star was at the top of many individual chains comprising the Great Chain of Being.
 The Renaissance philosopher and astrologer Marsilio Ficino says,

 "I have said elsewhere that down from every single star (so to speak Platonically) there hangs its own series of things down to the lowest...Under the celestial Serpent or the entire constellation of the Serpent-bearer, they place Saturn and sometimes Jupiter, afterwards daemons who often take on serpent's form, in addition men of this kind, serpents (the animals), the snake-weed, the stone draconite which originates in the head of a dragon, and the stone commonly called serpentine...By a similar system they think a chain of beings descends by levels from any star of the firmament through any planet under its dominion.
 If, therefore, as I said, you combine at the right time all the Solar things through any level of that order, i.e., men of Solar nature or something belonging to such a man, likewise animals, plants, metals, gems and whatever pertains to these, you will drink in unconditionally the power of the Sun and to some extent the natural powers of the Solar daemons."